What is Cloud DLP?

 Cloud data loss prevention (DLP) helps keep an organisation’s sensitive or critical information safe from cyber attacks, insider threats and accidental exposure.
 Cloud DLP solutions provide visibility and protection for sensitive data in SaaS and IaaS applications.
-Cloud DLP is a primary capability of a Cloud Access Security Broker (CASB).
+Cloud based DLP is a primary capability of a Cloud Access Security Broker (CASB).

 Proofpoint research on Office 365 and G Suite tenants found that 25% of cloud file sharing activity constitute files that are shared broadly—publicly, externally and internally across the whole tenant.